kirkwaiblinger/overthinking-leet-code/README.md

 ## Overview

 I recently started working on Leet Code problems in my spare time.
 I like to write thorough, generic solutions to the problems I work on.
-So, I'm making this public both for any interested parties to see, and to discourage myself from hacking away on the simpler problems.
+So, I'm making this public in case there are any interested parties (improbable) and to stop myself from hacking through the easy problems (impossible).

 For now, all problems are taken directly from [leetcode.com](https://leetcode.com/problemset/all/).